Skip to content

 Scoring

-These parameters apply to thesaurus generation experiments and are described in the Scoring tab.
+These parameters apply to thesaurus generation and dynamic model generation experiments and are described in the Scoring tab.

 Note